Battle of Sattelberg: Australian attack resumed

-A casualty from the 2/23rd Battalion is evacuated from the fighting.
+New Guinea.
+18 November 1943.
+Captain J. Cudlipp, an Australian machine gunner of B Company, 2/23rd Battalion fatally wounded by shellfire on Green Ridge is carried out on the track to a regimental aid post during the attack on Sattelberg.
+Stretchers bearers, Lance Corporal Alvin Hatters, Corporal Doug Coutts (helmet).
+Far left is Lieutenant Allan Lyne.
+Matilda tanks were used to blast Japanese positions in the village.

 After being forced off Steeple Tree Hill, Miyake, commanding the main Japanese defensive unit, the 80th Infantry Regiment, decided to concentrate his defence upon the saddle at "Point 10" which was positioned to the west of the 2,200 feature, at Sattelberg itself and on the 3,200 feature to the north-west.
 An intense five-day Allied aerial bombardment, which had begun on 19 November, had destroyed the majority of the Japanese guns around Sattelberg, and the ammunition and food situation had become critical, despite the arrival of several tonnes of rice at Wareo the day before.

 Throughout 21 November, there was a lull in the battle as the Australians paused for resupply.
 However, by the end of the day Whitehead had made good his supply situation and the advance resumed the following day.
 In an effort to find the best possible route, the Australians sent out small reconnaissance patrols and based on the intelligence they gained Whitehead produced a new set of orders prior to stepping off on 22 November.
 The 2/48th continued to advance along the road; the 2/23rd were to break track beyond Steeple Tree Hill at a location dubbed "Turn-Off Corner" and advance around behind the mission, to attack the 3,200 feature, while the 2/24th Battalion were to advance west, attempting to bypass the main Japanese positions in front of the 2,200 feature via an adjacent saddle to assist in the capture of Sattelberg, while also sending a detachment further north to secure Palanko.

 Following the fall of Steeple Tree Hill, the Japanese were less inclined to engage the Australian forces, nevertheless the advance continued to be frustratingly slow for the Australian commanders.
 The terrain over which the final part of the advance was undertaken was particularly taxing on the troops involved.
 Many of the slopes up which they were required to advance had gradients of at least 45 degrees, which meant that even reasonably short distances took considerable time.
 To make matters worse, near the junction of the Siki Creek, a landslide caused by the Allied bombing, coupled with a number of land mines that the Japanese had planted, blocked the main road to Sattelberg, meaning that the soldiers from the 2/48th would have to make the final attack on Sattelberg without armoured support.
 In an effort to counter this problem, Whitehead determined that the tanks would be re-allocated to the 2/23rd, in the hope that a new route would be opened up by the engineers.